Abstract Submission Portal & Guidelines_

-We are inviting senior and trainee clinicians working in the vascular and endovascular field to submit an abstract to be considered for presentation at the CX Open Abstract Session or as an Electronic Poster.
+We are inviting senior and trainee clinicians working in the vascular and endovascular field to submit abstracts to be considered for in-person presentations and electronic posters in the CX 2024 Vascular & Endovascular Controversies Update, in-person and virtual from London, UK, 23-25 April 2024 (Tuesday to Thursday).

 - Abstracts should be original and of a clinical or research nature.
 In general, only previously unpublished material will be considered.

-- Submission is open to vascular specialists or trainees.
+- Submission is open to vascular specialists and trainees.

 - Abstract title should avoid abbreviations and be under 300 characters.